TheBB/tripoli/docs/source/usage.rst

 - :code:`(tripoli-exec-buffer)` runs the Python code in the current buffer.
 - :code:`(tripoli-exec-file FILE)` runs a given Python file.
 - :code:`(tripoli-test &rest ARGS)` runs the tests.

+When loaded, Tripoli will run one of the files :code:`~/.emacs.py` or :code:`~/.emacs.d/init.py` if present.
+You can inhibit this behavior by binding :code:`tripoli-inhibit-init` to a non-nil value before loading Tripoli.